ViF-SD2E: A Robust Weakly-Supervised Method for Neural Decoding: Conclusion

 \section{Conclusion}

-In this paper, we propose a robust weakly-supervised method termed ViF-SD2E for neural decoding.
-The encoded sequence 0/1 signals replace the actual labels in the movement space/subspace and are used as feedback/interaction with the brain.
-The potential significances of this paper are: 1) we designed a universal ViF/SD module to enhance the application of the space symmetry between the movement predictions and the actual labels; 2) the exploration is employed to explore the original neural signals in movement space/subspace, and the exploitation is utilized to make effective use of the corrected values from the SDE (SD exploration) for future calls, which is called Exploration-Exploitation (2E); 3) we adopt an unsupervised EM and a supervised LSTM with time-series to decode movement.
+In this paper, we proposed a robust weakly-supervised method, called ViF-SD2E, for neural decoding.
+An encoded sequence of 0/1 signals replaces the actual labels in the movement space/subspace and are used as feedback between ViF and SD2E.
+The potential significance of this paper are: 1) we designed a universal ViF and SD module to enhance the application of the spatial symmetry between the movement predictions and the actual labels; 2) an exploration is employed to explore the original neural signals, and an exploitation is used to make effective use of the corrected values for future calls to evaluate $N$-confidence and is used for prediction, which is referred to as exploration--exploitation (2E); 3) we adopt an unsupervised EM and a supervised LSTM with time-series to decode the movement.

-We conduct extensive experiments to verify the effectiveness of our method.
-The results mainly conclude that: 1) both the spatial and temporal information from the outside world (ViF) to the neural activity (SD2E) are essential for neural decoding; 2) by incorporating the ViF/SD module and 2E training strategy, the proposed method can even outperform or close to the supervised counterpart.
-In addition, the degree of supervision can be flexibly controlled via parameter $N$.
-When $N=0$, the model degenerates into unsupervised mode and is equivalent to a supervised model when $N\rightarrow + \infty$.
-So, choosing an appropriate $N$ can enable the model to use fully 0/1 signals robustly for noisy target values or recorded movements with partial change.
-Finally, if SD2E together with only neural signals involved in the calculation is regarded as a human brain, we believe that the ultimate goal of the ViF-SD2E is to obtain the best/optimal prediction (or close to the actual label) when the $N$ is the smallest, with the evolution of the brain.
+We conducted extensive experiments to verify the effectiveness of our method.
+Beside, the degree of supervision can be flexibly controlled via a parameter $N$.
+When $N=0$, the model degenerates into an unsupervised mode, but is equivalent to a supervised model when $N\rightarrow + \infty$.
+So, choosing an appropriate $N$ can enable the model to fully use the 0/1 signals robustly for noisy target values or movements with recorded partial changes in the measurement setups.
+Finally, if ViF-SD2E together with only neural signals involved in the calculation is regarded as a human brain, we believe that the ultimate goal of ViF-SD2E is to obtain the optimal/satisfactory prediction (or something close to the actual label) when $N$ is the smallest; just like a baby's learning process or our learning process when faced with new things.

+In the future, we will continue to explore the Bayesian pattern of ViF-SD2E in addition to the cognitive pattern of fuzzy interaction of this model.

 {

 }